ckjung1987/ckjung1987.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Publications
-1. GPU-Ether: GPU-native Packet I/O for GPU Applications on Commodity Ethernet
+1. **GPU-Ether: GPU-native Packet I/O for GPU Applications on Commodity Ethernet**
+   Changue Jung, Suhwan Kim, Ikjun Yeom, Honguk Woo, Younghoon Kim
+   <span style="color:red">IEEE INFOCOM</span>, May.
+2021

 ### Awards